kanjieater/SubPlz/readme.md

 # Getting Book Scripts

+Books now have furigana automatically escaped in txt and epub.
+You can use calibre though to export them in appropriate formats.

 This program supports `txt` files.
-You may need to use an external program like Calibre to convert your `epub` or kindle formats like `azw3` to a `txt` file.
+You may need to use an external program like Calibre to convert your kindle formats like `azw3` to a `txt` of `epub` file.

 To convert in Calibre:
 1. Right click on the book and convert the individual book (or use the batch option beneath it)